Version 3 of Board Game Stats is a free upgrade for all existing users.

 The icon of Board Game Stats has been updated with less gradient and transparency, and rounded bars.
 The iOS and Android icons will now be the same.

+The app supports and has been styled for dark mode in iOS 13+ and Android 10+.
 Users of iOS 11 and higher will now see Large titles being used in the app where appropriate, with integrated search bars.

 Adding a new Game now first opens the Search BoardGameGeek screen.
 If you want, you can still choose to add a game manually without selecting a BGG one.
 Some options have been added to immediately set a status for the added game, and select a specific version.
+The default selected status depends on the current selected filter in the Games list.

 The image for a game can be chosen from several options: the BGG default for the game, the image of one of your versions, or from your local library or camera.
+You can do so from the Edit game screen.